heshamalsaqqaf2/Modern-JavaScript/README.md

 Delve into object-oriented programming in JavaScript.
 This module covers key concepts such as classes, inheritance, encapsulation, and prototype-based programming to help you write maintainable and scalable code.

 ---

-Feel free to explore each module to deepen your understanding of modern JavaScript.
-Contributions, issues, and feedback are always welcome to enhance this resource!

-Happy Coding!